 In cases of central spinal stenosis due to arthritic change, spinal curvature or vertebral misalignment, symptoms may be progressive and gradually build to reach an eventual terrible degree.

 Symptoms of CES may be experienced immediately or may evolve and worsen over time.
+Severe lower back pain and sciatica typically begin the condition.
+Patients may not be able to stand or walk well or at all.

 Bladder or bowel problems are usual indicators of CES.
 Symptoms may include the inability to prevent eliminating waste (incontinence), or the inability to eliminate at all (constipation).

 Numbness in the legs, buttocks, anus, or sexual organs is another warning sign of CES.
-This symptom can be expressed as a condition known as saddle paresthesia, affecting the inner thighs, buttocks and perineal region.
+This symptom can be expressed as a condition known as saddle paresthesia affecting the inner thighs, buttocks and perineal region.

 Diagnosis of CES is made using a comprehensive physical and neurological exam.
 Muscle and neurological tests will be performed.
 X-rays might be ordered.
-If there is suspicion of cauda equina syndrome, then a spine MRI or CT scan will be the usual process of confirmation.
+If there is suspicion of cauda equina compression, then a spine MRI or CT scan will be the usual process of confirmation.

 Often, a cervical spinal stenosis condition will produce symptoms strikingly similar to CES and in these cases, the lumbosacral evaluations may come back clean.
 A cervical MRI is always recommended in these cases to recognize central canal narrowing in the neck (or even middle back in rare cases) which may be causative.